bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bernays.md

 * In Bernays, Hilbert had found someone as interested in the foundations of mathematics as he was.
 * Bernays attributes the emotional quality of these arguments to a fundamental "opposition" in Hilbert's feelings about mathematics.
 * Bernays did not always agree with Hilbert about their programme, but he appreciated the fact that, passionate though Hilbert was in their disputation, he never held it against his assistant personally when he took the opposite side.
-* After their work was finished, Hilbert and Bernays often argued about politics.
 * Bernays loved music and had played "four hands" with Hurwitz when he was in Zürich.
 * In 1922 Hilbert recommended Bernays for an extraordinary professorship at Göttingen.
 * Bernays' knowledge is extraordinarily broad and deep, and it extends into the domains of philosophy, physics and biology.